OFFIS-DAI/mango/docs/source/tutorial.rst

 When a PV agent receives a request from the controller, it immediately answers.
 Note two important changes to the first example here: First, within our message handling methods we can not ``await send_message`` directly because ``handle_message`` is not a coroutine.
-Instead, we pass ``send_message`` as a task to the scheduler to be executed at once via the ``schedule_instant_task`` method.
+Instead, we call the :meth:`mango.Agent.schedule_instant_message``, which will schedule a send message coroutine.
 Second, we set ``meta`` to contain the typing information of our message.

-Now both of our agents can handle their respective messages.
+Now, both of our agents can handle their respective messages.
 The last thing to do is make the controller actually perform its active actions.
 We do this by implementing a ``run`` function with the following control flow:
 - send a feed_in request to each known pv agent
 - wait for all pv agents to answer